-2.7 Duncan Stranding Database and Data Management
+2.8 Duncan Stranding Database and Data Management

 The MS-Access database (referred to as the LDR stranding database) created in Year 2 (2009-2010) was populated with all available stranding data collected during Year 11.
-Presently, 94 individual stranding assessments are in the database.
+Presently, 99 individual stranding assessments are in the database.
 Results from 14 assessments prior to 15 September 2006 were not included in the dataset as sampling methodology was not consistent with more recent assessments.
+Results from the 27 September 2019 assessment were also not included in data analysis since the randomized sampling methodology typically employed was abandoned to allow the field crew to focus on salvaging the large numbers of stranded fish observed.

 Protocols for information management for data collected during this program have been created by DDMMON-15: Lower Duncan River Protocol Development and Finalization and are presented in the revised document: "Adaptive Stranding Protocol for Managing Fish Impacts in the Lower Duncan River Associated with Flow Reductions at Duncan Dam" (Golder 2012).
+Currently an updated version of this document is in preparation.